jaanli/nomen/README.md

 Pull requests and issues welcome.
 Please help

 ### Wishlist / todo
-* do not subclass from dict for pathdict
+* do not subclass from dict for pathdict.
+Composition over inheritance!
 * when indexing subtree, return a pathdict!
 * think about jinja2 templates? i.e. to merge multiple files? e.g. << ./global_config.yml
 * make global options work?